mikependon/RepoDB.NET/pages/classes/baserepository.md

 #### Command Timeout

-This feature is used as the execution timeout of every operation.
+This property is used as the execution timeout of every operation.
 By default it is null; defaultly using the ADO.NET execution timeout.

 To enable your customized timeout, simply pass it on the constructor.